Theatre Resume Examples

 - Strong communication and interpersonal skills

-- Proven track record of delivering high-quality products and services
+- Track record of delivering high quality products and services

 Assistant Stage Manager